achuthvarghese/django-custom-user/README.md

 # Django custom User

-A custom User on Django.
+A custom User on Django (mostly extending and overriding the existing classes and methods).
-This repository can be used as a basic start for a project where a custom User based on the AbstractUser is necessary.
+This repository or the [`accounts`][accounts] application can be used as a basic start for a project where a custom User based on the AbstractUser is necessary.

 ## Settings